Krishna-Gour/neuro-occ/README.md

 | **Database** | SQLite | - | Persistent data storage (neuro_occ.db) |

 ### **AI Pipeline**
-1. **Disruption Detection**: Real-time monitoring via MCP servers
-2. **Proposal Generation**: Dual LLM system (OpenAI GPT-4 + Local fallback) analyzes scenario
-3. **Compliance Validation**: Symbolic engine checks DGCA FDTL rules
-4. **Human Review**: Dashboard presents options with explanations
-5. **Execution**: Approved solutions trigger automated recovery actions
+1. **Build World Model**: The system fetches a live, real-time snapshot of all flights, aircraft, and pilots from the MCP servers.
+2. **Goal-Oriented Proposal**: A detailed prompt is built, instructing the LLM to generate a structured JSON plan optimized for compliance, cost, and passenger impact.
+3. **Quantitative Scoring**: A deterministic cost function calculates the precise financial impact of the proposed plan, replacing the AI's estimate with a hard number.
+4. **Symbolic Verification**: The symbolic engine iterates through each specific action in the plan, verifying it against DGCA FDTL rules using the correct pilot's data.
+5. **Human Review**: The final, scored, and validated plan is presented to the operator for approval.

 ### **Dual LLM Architecture**

 Neuro-OCC implements a robust dual-LLM approach for maximum reliability:

 **🌐 OpenAI GPT-4 (Primary)**
-- Advanced reasoning and creative proposal generation
+- Advanced reasoning for generating optimal, structured JSON plans.
-- Natural language understanding and contextual analysis
+- Understands complex, goal-oriented prompts.
-- Requires internet connectivity and API key
+- Requires internet connectivity and API key.

 **💻 Local LLM (Fallback)**
-- Rule-based proposal generation using disruption-specific templates
+- Rule-based proposal generation using disruption-specific templates.
-- Zero external dependencies - works completely offline
+- Zero external dependencies - works completely offline.
-- Generates varied, contextually appropriate responses
-- Always available for demos, development, and production
+- Always available for demos, development, and production.

 **Automatic Switching:**
-- System automatically detects OpenAI API availability
+- System automatically detects OpenAI API availability.
-- Seamlessly falls back to local LLM when needed
+- Seamlessly falls back to local LLM when needed.
-- No configuration changes required
-- Maintains full functionality in all scenarios

 ## **Features**